 In a May 5th article from the Wall Street Journal, VIGILINT Founder and Chief Medical Officer Eric Ossmann, M.D., discussed risk mitigation strategies for enterprise businesses’ return-to-work programs.
 Interpublic Group, a long-standing client of VIGILINT, is considering separating their 22,000 employees into three health risk categories where age and medical history would be determinants.
 Ossmann advised Interpublic on this solution stating: “It is a reasonable approach, if you get through the operational and some of the privacy and regulatory issues.”
 Employee compliance is a key factor in making a policy like the one Interpublic Group is considering work, and practical human realities need to be considered.
 As an alternative for on-site screenings at worksites, VIGILINT has consulted major corporations to implement at-home screening protocols for employees and self-administered RT-PCR tests prescribed by a VIGILINT physician when screening results are positive for COVID-19.
-These programs could minimize the spread of the disease if the screening is done before the employee leaves the house, thereby supporting the employee’s well-being and their colleagues.
+Individuals would mitigate the risk of community spread with at-home screening procedures.

 COVID-19 Customized Consulting and Policy Development